mit-pdos/sigmaos/tutorial/03_code_walkthrough.md

   - `leaderclnt`: This library uses `electclnt` and `epochclnt` to implement leader election, and fence directories and services with the leader's epoch.
-  - `protdevclnt`: This library implements general-purpose RPCs on top of SigmaOS.
+  - `rpcclnt`: This library implements general-purpose RPCs on top of SigmaOS.
 RPCs have fewer guarantees (e.g., no in-order delivery guarantees) but are more expressive and more performant than general SigmaOS operations.